---

 Intouchray’s laser welding systems, using IPG, Raycus, or MAX fiber laser sources, are deployed across automotive battery tray welding, medical device hermetic sealing, and general fabrication.

-For a Tier 1 automotive supplier welding 2mm aluminium 6061 battery enclosures, a 4kW Intouchray system achieves full-penetration butt welds at 3.5 m/min travel speed with helium shielding gas at 20 L/min.
+For a Tier 1 automotive supplier welding 2mm aluminium 6061 battery enclosures, a 4kW system achieves full-penetration butt welds at 3.5 m/min travel speed with helium shielding gas at 20 L/min.
 The weld pool width stabilises at 1.8mm ±0.2mm across 2m weld lengths, verified by CNC-controlled navigation.
 Porosity rates remain below 0.5% by volume when pre-weld cleaning removes the natural oxide layer.

 For medical device manufacturers requiring FDA-compliant hermetic seals on 316L stainless steel housings, a 1.5kW system operating at 0.8 m/min produces weld depths of 1.2mm with a fusion zone width of 0.9mm.
 Helium leak testing at 1×10⁻⁹ mbar·L/s passes without failure, meeting ISO 13485 requirements.